jarkmaen/discussion-forum/README.md

-# Discussion Forum – Databases & Web Programming Project
+# Discussion Forum - Databases & Web Programming Project

 ## Overview

-A web-based discussion forum application where users can discuss various topics by posting messages.
+A discussion forum web application where users can create posts and add comments within predefined topics.
 Developed as part of the University of Helsinki databases and web programming project course.

 ## Tech stack